-This procedure is only performed by skilled, experienced medical professionals under a powerful microscope, using a hollow glass needle to penetrate the embryo’s outer covering and remove a single cell.
-Embryos of the desired sex are selected and implanted into the mother.
-PGD is 99% accurate, making it popular among intended parents who wish to select the gender of their baby.
+This procedure is only performed by skilled, experienced medical professionals under a powerful microscope, using a glass needle to carefully penetrate the embryo’s outer covering and remove a single cell.
+Embryos of the desired sex are then selected and implanted into the mother.
+With a 99% accuracy rate, the service is popular among parents-to-be who wish to select the gender of their new baby.

 Medically, our PGD services can also be used to screen for various genetic anomalies and increase the chance of carrying a healthy pregnancy to term.
 This makes PGD priceless for families at risk for passing certain genetic conditions to their children.
 The conditions tested with PGD are: aneuploidy, single gene disorders, and translocations.

 Because many embryos may show chromosomal inconsistencies from cell to cell, PGD maintains known risks of false negative or false positive results and may not be fully accurate.
 PGD procedures may also reduce the overall success rate of IVF and may not be recommended for everyone, especially in cases where there are a limited number of embryos.

 We highly recommend discussing your request for PGD with the follow up manager at the start of your program.
 Final decisions will be made once egg retrieval results are known and we can ensure the number of developing embryos is suitable for the procedure.
 At this point, a doctor will give a green light for the PGD procedure.
 In order for our parents-to-be to make an informed decision in cases where gender selection is unavoidable, we will inform you about the pros and cons of the procedure prior to beginning your program.